Orlando Magic: Television

 The current television announcing team for the Orlando Magic is play-by-play announcer David Steele and color analyst Jeff Turner.
+Kendra Douglas reports in with the as well.

 Turner played for the Magic from its inaugural 1989 season to 1996.
 Paul Kennedy and Dante Marchetelli serve as courtside reporters, while Marchetelli, former coach Brian Hill, and former Magic player Nick Anderson host the pre-game, halftime and post-game shows.
-Television broadcasts were split in 2007–08 between Fox Sports Florida and Sun Sports (later Fox Sports Sun, currently Bally Sports Sun).
+Television broadcasts were split in 2007–08 between Fox Sports Florida and Sun Sports (later Fox Sports Sun, currently FanDuel Sports Sun).
 In the 18 years before then, broadcasts were split between Sun Sports (formerly known as the Sunshine Network) and local television stations, originally WKCF and, later, WRBW.

 There was a controversy with moving broadcasts to Fox Sports Florida since Orlando's largest cable TV provider, Bright House Networks, did not carry the network.
 Pressure increased for the cable provider to pick up FS Florida in time for the 2007–08 NBA season but this did not happen.
 The Magic persisted with airing games on FS Florida into the 2008–09 season despite Bright House's refusal to pick up the channel in all of its affiliates.
 Bright House and FS Florida came to an agreement on January 1, 2009, and began airing the channel as part of its standard cable package.
 However, Bright House airs the channel using a digital signal that only allows customers who own the Digital cable box to receive the channel.
 The customers do not have to pay any additional costs to get the channel with their Digital cable box.

-As of the 2020–21 season, all Magic games are now on Bally Sports Florida.
+As of the 2024–25 season, all Magic games are now on FanDuel Sports Florida.

 Radio

-After the end of the 2019–20 season, the Orlando Magic decided to not to renew its contract with play-by-play announcer Dennis Neumann and color analyst Richie Adubato, another former Magic head coach.
+After the end of the 2019–20 season, the Orlando Magic decided not to renew its contract with play-by-play announcer Dennis Neumann and color analyst Richie Adubato, another former Magic head coach.
 Games are produced by Magic Radio Network flagship AM 580 WDBO in Orlando, and also broadcast on AM 1380 WELE in Daytona Beach, 99.5 FM WGMW "The Star" in Gainesville and Ocala, AM 1290 WPCF in Panama City, AM 1590 WPSL in Port St. Lucie and AM 1450 WSTU in Stuart.
 The affiliate in Tallahassee is AM 1270 "My 94.3" WTLY.
 The immediate Tampa Bay area has no affiliate although AM 1340 in Clearwater WTAN is listed on the team's website.
 The Magic will continue to have a radio presence using the audio from its television broadcasts.

 The flagship broadcast was simulcast on WDBO-FM during the 2011–12 NBA season while that station moved from AM to FM.
 When WDBO re-formatted from talk radio to sports radio, it retained the flagship status.
 However, WOEX (the former WDBO-FM) still simulcasts Magic games in Central Florida.